rezkhaleghi/NestStarter/README.md

 - An authentication and user-management starting point
 - A production-oriented infrastructure template
 - A foundation for building APIs without repeatedly solving the same backend problems
+- An example of use-case-oriented application design
+- A foundation for object storage and image-processing workflows
+- A foundation for administrative auditing

 NestStarter **isn't**: